-For the complete definitions of the terms item, table and group, refer to the Lightstreamer Glossary.
+For the complete definitions of the terms Item, Table/Subscription and Item Group, refer to the Lightstreamer Glossary.
 For now, it is important to understand the following concepts:

-- A client subscribes to the items by grouping them into tables.
-A client can subscribe to several tables and the same item could be subscribed to within several tables. - When subscribing to a table, the client specifies an id (a string that the Metadata Adapter is able to transform into a group, that is a set of items), a schema, that is the same for all the items contained in the table, and a mode (see Lightstreamer Glossary). - Schemas and modes could be different for each table.
-So, if the same item is contained in two different tables, it can be subscribed to with two different schemas and modes. - When subscribing to a table, the client must assign it a progressive integer (1, 2, 3, ...).
-This integer will become the univocal reference to the table. - When Lightstreamer Server sends realtime updates to the client, for each sent Update Event it specifies the number of the item within its table (the items enumeration is decided by the Metadata Adapter and should be known by the client) and the table number. - If multiple Data Adapters are available in the Adapter Set associated to the session, the client has to specify the configured name of a specific Data Adapter.
-All the items in the group must be supplied by the chosen Data Adapter.
+- A client subscribes to the items by grouping them into Tables, a.k.a.
+Subscriptions.
+A client can subscribe to several Tables and the same item could be subscribed to within several Tables. - When subscribing to a Table (i.e. Subscription) the client specifies an id, that is, the name of an Item Group, a string that the Metadata Adapter is able to transform into a set of items.
+The client also specifies a field schema, that is the same for all the items contained in the Item Group, and a mode (see Lightstreamer Glossary). - ➤ Field schemas and modes could be different for each Table (i.e. Subscription).
+So, if the same item is contained in two different Tables, it can be subscribed to with two different field schemas and modes. - When subscribing to a Table (i.e. Subscription), the client must assign it a progressive integer (1, 2, 3, ...).
+This integer will become the univocal reference to the Table. - When Lightstreamer Server sends realtime updates to the client, for each sent Update Event it specifies the number of the item within its Table (i.e. Subscription) and the Subscription number.
+Note that the items enumeration is decided by the Metadata Adapter and should be known by the client. - If multiple Data Adapters are available in the Adapter Set associated to the session, the client has to specify the configured name of a specific Data Adapter.
+All the items in the Item Group must be supplied by the chosen Data Adapter.